galvestontx/Autonomous-Self-Administrative-Division/README.md

 For the purpose of the pilot phase "credit" shall be deemed a value refecting the initial deposit.

-Amount Deposited estabishing the County of Leagued Cities- 26.47 Credits (15 oz SIL) 7.43 % credited to Trust for the county
+Amount Deposited estabishing the County of Leagued Cities- 26.47 Credits (15 oz SIL) 7.43 % county of leagued cities standard tax - held in Trust for the county
+7.00 Credits credited to Hatem Alghuti for time.